Are you looking for an activity to keep your toddler busy this Christmas season?

 - Helps Children to become Independent

-Motor skills are crucial for children as it enables them to handle basic but important tasks such as wiping themselves in the washroom, bathing, and washing hands.
+Motor skills are crucial for children as it enables them to handle basic but important tasks such as wiping themselves in the washroom, bathing, and washing their hands.

 It also helps them brush their teeth, wash their clothes, and move different body parts.